VA3HDL/hamdashboard/README.md

 ## Updates

-If you want to upgrade to the latest version, the only file you need to update is hamdash.html (do not overwrite your config.js file.)
+If you want to upgrade to the latest version, please make sure your read the Changelog below (do not overwrite your config.js file.)

-Check updated demo!
+Check the updated demos too!

 ### 2025.01.20 Changelog: